Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/lab6.md

    ![Picture 1](../media/Purview_DLP_SettingsMitigationActions_12.png)

-### you can also manually perform the activities once received suspicious alerts.
+**you can also manually perform the activities once received suspicious alerts**.

 **Reset password**:

 **Sign in to the Microsoft 365 Admin Center**: